genesiscommunitysuccess/docs/docs/02_database/02_database-concepts/02_subscribe.md

 By default, subscriptions on views only publish updates on database changes to the root table.

-If you want to subscribe changes to sub tables you need to enable [backwards joins](/server/data-server/basics/#backwards-joins) in your view definition: `backwardsJoin = true`.
+If you want to subscribe to changes to sub tables you need to enable [backwards joins](/server/data-server/basics/#backwards-joins) in your view definition: `backwardsJoin = true`.
 Once specified, the subscription will also publish changes to the sub tables as modify updates.
 Please click the link for a useful example of a backwards join in the [views examples](/database/fields-tables-views/views/views-examples).

 :::note